kivuto/e5huptheme/README.md

 -----

-## Tasks for Implementation by Development Team
+## Tasks for development team when implementing

 1. Swap out all images references to *git.onthehub.com* with *Static* equivilant in hup.css
 2. Ensure JS file is laoded on all pages of the webstore.